eclipse-sumo/sumo/docs/web/docs/Specification/Logistics.md

 title: Logistics
 ---

-The concept of logistics is mostly realised by [containers](Containers.md) and [container stops](#container_stops).
+The concept of logistics is mostly realized by [containers](Containers.md) and [container stops](#container_stops).